web-mojo/ReelGuard-Releases/README.md

 - Destructive operations are restricted to **removable** drives.
 - System and fixed internal drives are excluded from wiping and fake-formatting.
-- Backup checks fail safe by default (you cannot wipe/fake-format until verification passes, unless you explicitly override).

 However, no software can fully protect against operator error. **You are responsible for:**

 - Ensuring you’re operating on the correct card or drive.
-- Maintaining a robust ingest and checksum workflow.
+- Maintaining a robust offload and checksum veridication workflow with an offload tool of your choice.
 - Verifying that your backups are valid and complete.

 Treat ReelGuard as an extra safety net in your backup chain, not as a replacement for good data management practices.